 Specific objective 3: Increase nature-based solutions and demonstrate through experimental operations the potential of a new urban low-carbon model (which is adapted to the new climate context and responds to the energy transition challenges).

-The PO FEDER objectives at the heart of Lille’s reflection in MOLOC
+The ERDF-ESF OPERATIONAL PROGRAMME objectives at the heart of Lille’s reflection in MOLOC

-The PO FEDER 2014-2020, a public policy targeted in the action plan prepared by the City of Lille, the leader of the MOLOC project, begins with the following observation:
+The ERDF-ESF OPERATIONAL PROGRAMME 2014-2020 Nord-Pas-de-Calais, a public policy targeted in the action plan prepared by the City of Lille, the leader of the MOLOC project, begins with the following observation:

 “Nord-Pas-de-Calais is a large urban region marked by its ancient urbanization.
 This provides the city with a significant density in its historic centre.
 Nevertheless, the phenomenon peri-urbanisation and urban sprawl generates significant Greenhouse Gas (GHG) emissions, fragments spaces, diminishes the capacity of soils to sequester carbon, and raises rates of energy consumption.
 Moreover, the capacity to combat the urban heat island effect remains weak”